top of page

 Pregnant Woman and Partner with his hand on her stomach

-Established in 2019 by Healthcare Foundation of La Porte (HFL), Partners for Healthier Babies was initiated in response to HFL’s local priority: Healthy Children.
-Children’s health is inseparable from Healthcare Foundation of La Porte’s (HFL) mission of empowering our residents to live healthy and well.
+Established in 2019 by Health Foundation of La Porte (HFL), Partners for Healthier Babies was initiated in response to HFL’s local priority: Healthy Children.
+Children’s health is inseparable from HFL's mission of empowering our residents to live healthy and well.
 The lifelong benefits of prenatal, infant, and child wellness have led us to identify Healthy Children as an HFL Strategic Focus Area.

 Using a results-based framework to establish impactful strategies to improve maternal and child health, HFL is actively convening social service agencies, and key community and state leaders in the planning, strategizing, and execution of infant mortality reduction strategies.
-Additionally, HFL seeks to improve the quality and expand the reach of public awareness and education related to prenatal health issues, particularly preventative health habits for pregnant women and their families.
-A listing of PHB Council members can be downloaded here
+Additionally, HFL seeks to improve the quality and expand the reach of public awareness and education related to before pregnancy and prenatal health issues, particularly preventative health habits for women and couples considering pregnancy, and pregnant women and their families.
+A listing of PHB Council members can be downloaded here.

 La Porte County statistics has made significant gain in all indicators related to healthier babies.
 Refer to Healthy Babies Indicators for La Porte County.